JonHertzig/practice-leadership-handbook/making-mistakes.rst

 * Consider it thoughtfully and sincerely.
 * Act, and commit your mistake.
 * Realise it was a mistake.
-* Own it as whole-heartedly as you would own a success, and apologise honestly.
+* Own it as wholeheartedly as you would own a success, and apologise honestly.
 * Put right what it's possible to put right.
 * Learn from it.